End-to-end-provenance/RDataTracker/README_rdt.md

 settings for the level of detail can also be set and managed using the prov.set.detail and related functions.

-Installing RDataTracker
+Installing rdt
 =======================

-RDataTracker currently requires R version 3.5.0 (or later) and the following R packages: curl, devtools, digest, ggplot2, grDevices, gtools, jsonlite, knitr, methods, stringr, tools, utils, XML.
+rdt currently requires R version 3.5.0 (or later) and the following R packages: curl, devtools, digest, ggplot2, grDevices, gtools, jsonlite, knitr, methods, stringr, tools, utils, XML.

-RDataTracker is easily installed from GitHub using devtools:
+rdt is easily installed from GitHub using devtools:
 ```
 library(devtools)
-install_github("End-to-end-provenance/RDataTracker")
+install_github("End-to-end-provenance/rdt")
 ```

-Once installed, use the R library command to load RDataTracker:
+Once installed, use the R library command to load rdt:
 ```
-library(RDataTracker)
+library(rdt)
 ```

-Note that all exported RDataTracker functions begin with "prov." to avoid confusion with variable or function names in the main script or other libraries.
+Note that all exported rdt functions begin with "prov." to avoid confusion with variable or function names in the main script or other libraries.

-Using RDataTracker
+Using rdt
 ==================

-To capture provenance for an R script, set the working directory, load the RDataTracker package (as above), and enter the following:
+To capture provenance for an R script, set the working directory, load the rdt package (as above), and enter the following:
 ```
 prov.run("my-script.R")
 ```